LoYuXr/NLPDL_2022_Chinese_QG/readme.md

 Refine according to the paper **Contrastive Learning with Adversarial Perturbations for Conditional Text Generation**[[Paper]](https://openreview.net/forum?id=Wga_hrCa3P3)

-The paper originally  generate positive and negative samples from the anchor example, which I find it hard to reach a better performance.So I choose to first warmup the model and then introduce contrastive loss gradually to receive better performance.
+The paper originally generate positive and negative samples from the anchor example, which I find hard to reach a better performance.
+To solve this issue, first of all, I warm up the model.
+Then I introduce contrastive loss gradually to 1 to receive better performance.
 You can check the code for detailed information.

 The datasets should be arranged in jsonlines format.
 During training, the input follows this format:
 ```